 How do you remain current?

-After being asked this one a few times, I started using it when I interview people… mainly to determine what type of worker a person will be.
+After being asked this one a few times, I started using it to interview people… mainly to determine what type of worker a person will be.
 Are they a “9 to 5’er”?
 Are they a geek?
-Or, are they just chasing a six-figure paycheck?
-While there are some useful “go to” sites or blogs that you may find out about when asking this question, however what I am generally looking for is how wide-reaching their resource list may be.
+Or are they just chasing a six-figure paycheck?
+While there are some practical “go-to” sites or blogs that you may find out about when asking this question, I am generally looking for how wide-reaching their resource list may be.
 There’s not a “correct” answer to this question.
-If people are genuinely in this field because they enjoy the technology, then there’s a almost a permanent “feed” of knowledge.
-It’s almost as natural as breathing.
+If people are genuinely in this field because they enjoy the technology, there’s almost a permanent “feed” of knowledge.
+It’s nearly as natural as breathing.

 This is another one of those loaded questions.
-Granted, it’s a valid question, but it is one which cannot be answered correctly without knowing the context.
+Granted, it’s a valid question.
+However, without a bit of context, it is also impossible to answer.
 Not every tool fits every scenario.
 And it’s not all about comfort either.
-What you are comfortable with today is not necessarily what you were comfortable with, or proficient in, two years ago.
+What you are comfortable with today is not necessarily what you were proficient in two years ago.
 Now, there are reasons why I may choose one technology over another.
-For example, if I am working with an established team, then we need to think of their strengths and the amount of time required to “ramp up” with a certain technology or pattern.
+For example, if I am working with an established team, we need to think of their strengths and the time required to “ramp up” with a specific technology or pattern.
 Finances are also a concern in most cases.
-Everything from the cost of licensing software, to purchasing or maintaining hardware, to the cost of finding or keeping qualified developers is a variable.
-Software develop is not free nor is it instantaneous.
-Bottom line is that there is not one “correct” technology.
+Everything from the cost of licensing software to purchasing or maintaining hardware to the cost of finding or keeping qualified developers is a variable.
+Software development is not free, nor is it instantaneous.
+The bottom line is that there is no one “correct” technology.

 Have a question I didn’t cover here?
-Shoot me a note at: firstname.lastname@example.org
+Please shoot me a note at: email@example.com